Expressions and Keys

 Simulation Results

-A result of a simulation directory can be invoked simply from its name.
+A result of a Simulation Directory (.sim) can be invoked simply from its name.
 A component of a vectorial or tensorial result can be invoked by prefixing the component to the name, as in coo1

 , stress11